Math 235: Calculus I

 On-line Material

-Course material is posted on Canvas.
+Course material is posted on WebAssign.
 Log on and check it out!

 Calculators

 A graphing calculator is optional for this course.
-While I'm most familiar with the TI, you may decide to use other brands.
 Calculators are great to help build intuition and to convince yourself that you can do calculus.
-But since some calculators can handle symbolic algebra and calculus operations, they will not be allowed for quizzes and exams.
+But since some calculators can handle symbolic algebra and calculus operations, they will not be allowed on the tests or the final exam.

 Honor code